 ‘Each party shall, subject to its domestic laws, rules, regulations and policies, and in appropriate cases, consider not holding victims of trafficking in persons criminally or administratively liable, for unlawful acts committed by them, if such acts are directly related to the acts of trafficking.’

 Of the ten ASEAN Member States, seven states have non-punishment provisions in their anti-trafficking legislation.
 The Convention does not go as far to call for an absolute prohibition on the punishment of victims; and there are considerable regional inconsistencies in terms of the approach national legislation takes in establishing the relationship between a victim’s unlawful conduct and his/her trafficking.
-While Brunei Darussalam, Lao PDR, Malaysia, Myanmar and the Philippines, require that the victim’s acts e a direct consequence of the trafficking, Indonesian legislation requires that the victim is compelled to participate in the unlawful activity.
+While Brunei Darussalam, Lao PDR, Malaysia, Myanmar and the Philippines, require that the victim’s acts are a direct consequence of the trafficking, Indonesian legislation requires that the victim is compelled to participate in the unlawful activity.
 Cambodian, Singaporean and Vietnamese legislation do not contain explicit non-punishment provisions.
 In most ASEAN countries, ‘the scope of protection from punishment only applies to a select list of offences such as immigration and document-related offences (Brunei Darussalam and Malaysia), illegal immigration, prostitution, document or work related offences (Thailand), or trafficking in persons offences (Myanmar).’
 In Indonesia and the Philippines, however, non-punishment provisions are not limited to specified offences.
 Nevertheless, inconsistent non-punishment legislative frameworks pose a challenge to victims’ access to protection and assistance services and there is a need for ‘guidance to be developed to harmonise understanding of the principle’.

 Gaps in legislation around the non-punishment of victims, are particularly prevalent where victims are not identified or misidentified due to common misconceptions around victims ‘consenting’ to their circumstances, and therefore cannot be victims of trafficking or forced labour.
 For example, in cyberscam cases, where victims are recruited under false pretences and subject to exploitative conditions, and therefore consent is obtained through coercion and deception, they may not be offered protection under the non-punishment principle as they are seen as having consented to their circumstances.
 Moreover, the correlation between trafficking and committing a criminal act such as cyberscamming, might be difficult to prove as being ‘directly related’ to the trafficking act, particularly where victims do not have access to legal services or remain under the influence and control of their traffickers.